Best time to go – 1 hour before low tide (check tide tables).

 Gravely shore-not rockpools as such, more dents and hollows in the clay and amongst the shingle.
-Turn over rocks to find creatures.
+Find creatures by exploring rock pools and turning rocks.
 Can be good for hermit crabs.
 Also great for fossils, especially fossil shells and bits of turtle shell.

 Clay and sandstone ledges – can be very slippery.
-Good for animals which bore into rock e.g. the fabulously named Boring Piddock!
+Best rock pools for animals which bore into rock e.g. the fabulously named Boring Piddock!
 Also good for general rock pool fauna.
 Has lots of the beautiful Peacocks Tail seaweed.
-Also good for dinosaur foot prints, sometimes these are the rockpools in fact!!!
+Also good for dinosaur footprints, sometimes these are the rockpools in fact!

 Shingle beach with rocky area.
 Several different species of limpet (yes there is more than one).

 Excellent sandy pools that go on for miles.
 Brilliant for snail shells of all sorts and chasing fish fry and prawns.
 Shore covered in worm holes.